Queensland: Sport

-The state of Queensland is represented in all of Australia's national sporting competitions and it is also host to several domestic and international sporting events.
+The state of Queensland is represented in all of Australia's national sporting competitions and it is also host to a number of domestic and international sporting events.
 The most popular winter and summer team sports are rugby league and cricket, respectively.

-In the National Rugby League, the Brisbane Broncos, North Queensland Cowboys, and Gold Coast Titans are based in the state.
+In the National Rugby League, the Brisbane Broncos, North Queensland Cowboys, The Dolphins and Gold Coast Titans are based in the state.
 Rugby league's annual State of Origin series is a major event in the Queensland sporting calendar, with the Queensland Maroons representing the state.

 In cricket, the Queensland Bulls represent the state in the Sheffield Shield and the Ryobi One Day Cup, while the Brisbane Heat compete in the Big Bash League.

 Queensland is also home to the Brisbane Lions and the Gold Coast Suns in the Australian Football League (Australian rules football), and the Brisbane Roar FC in the A-League (soccer).
 In netball, the Queensland Firebirds went undefeated in the 2011 season as they went on to win the Grand Final.
 Other sports teams are the Brisbane Bullets and the Cairns Taipans, who compete in the National Basketball League.

 The state is represented by the Queensland Reds in the Super Rugby (rugby union).

 Swimming is also a popular sport in Queensland, with many Australian team members and international medalists hailing from the state.

 Brisbane will host the 2032 Summer Olympics, marking the third time Australia hosted the Olympic Games following Melbourne 1956 and Sydney 2000.
 Major recurring sporting events hosted in Queensland include: the Gold Coast 600 (motorsport; since 1994), the Gold Coast Marathon (athletics; since 1979), the NRL All Stars Game (rugby league; since 2010), the Townsville 400 (motorsport; since 2009), the Quicksilver Pro and Roxy Pro (surfing) and Australian PGA Championship (golf; since 2000).